What is the difference between weight, score, and computed score?

 Note: For reports or views on the administrative pages that allow text searching, the second sort may be set as desired by the staff member, such as date created, last updated or reference number / Answer ID.
 That way, if a text search is not performed, the records are returned based on the value of the secondary sort field.

-For additional information, refer to the 'Edit the Search Results Page' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'Edit the Search Results Page' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.